 If you see or hear steam escaping from the engine compartment or have any other reason to suspect an extreme engine overheating condition, pull the vehicle over to the roadside as soon as it is safe to do so, stop the engine, and get all passengers out of the vehicle.

-Operating a vehicle under a severe overheating condition can result in damage to the vehicle and may result in personal injury.
+Operating a vehicle under a severe overheating condition can result in damage to the vehicle.

 For information on what to do in case of overheating, consult your chassis manual.

 SECTION 3 - DRIVING YOUR MOTOR HOME